yairm210/Unciv/Mods.md

 When you open your app, it will query Github's [list of repos with that topic](https://github.com/topics/unciv-mod), and now YOUR repo will appear there!

+## I have the mod, now what?

+The primary use of mods is to add them when starting a new game, or configuring a map.
+This will mean that both the ruleset of the mod, and the images, will be in use for that specific game/map.

+For mods which are primarily visual, there is a second use - through the mod manager, you can enable them as **permanent visual mods**.
+This means that the images from the mod will replace the original images everywhere in the game.

 ## Mod location for manual loading of mods

 In general, you should never be manually-loading your mods - not only is this clunky, it's also more error-prone.
 Unless you have a very specific use-case, you probably shouldn't be doing this.